-(For an illustration of the provisions of paragraph 35, see Exhibit C)
+(For an illustration of the provisions of paragraph 40, see Exhibit C)

+Deposit accounting shall not be used to avoid loss recognition that would otherwise be required.
+For example, if the ceding entity has no future coverage relating to the deposit with the reinsurer, the deposit is not recoverable.

 Assumed Reinsurance

 Reinsurance premiums receivable at the end of the accounting period are combined with direct business receivables and reported as agents’ balances or uncollected premiums.
 Where the ceding entity withholds premium funds pursuant to the terms of the reinsurance agreement, such assets shall be shown by the assuming entity as funds held by or deposited with reinsured companies.
 Reporting entities shall record any interest earned or receivable on the funds withheld as a component of aggregate write-ins for miscellaneous income.